-Hair Loss Medical Treatments and Therapy
+Effective Hair Loss Medical Treatments & Therapies for Regrowth

 Therapy options for hair loss typically do not result in regrowth of hair follicles that have already permanently died and fallen out, nor do they typically result in any new growth of terminal hairs.
 However, they can be very effective in preventing or slowing future hair loss significantly, especially when multiple therapies are used over a period of time.
 Hair loss therapy products are strongly recommended in conjunction with a surgical procedure to help a patient restore the hair that they have lost, and keep on to the existing non-transplanted hair that is still susceptible to future hair loss.